Alan-Feitosa/Alan-Feitosa/README.md

 - 👯 Currently working on developing a website and completing projects on the side!
 - 💬 Always looking for ways to improve learning and always looking for new knowledge in the area of ​​technology
+- 🧠 "No one becomes wise for just one occasion." ~Sêneca

 ##